 NCERT EVS Class 4 Chapter 1 Going to School

-Chapter 1 Going to School, provides a general overview of animals.
+Class 4 EVS Chapter 1 provides a general overview of vehicles.
 It introduces the concept of transportation to the students.

 The young learners will learn about—